-In addition to encephalitis virus surveillance, the District's laboratory conducts surveillance for other mosquito-borne diseases, such as Canine heartworm, Malaria, Dengue, Chikungunya, Zika, and others.
+In addition to encephalitis virus surveillance, the District's laboratory conducts surveillance for other mosquito-borne diseases, such as Canine Heartworm, Malaria, Dengue, Chikungunya, Zika, and others.
 Canine heartworm is a filarial nematode (Dirofilaria immitis) primarily vectored in this region by Ae. sierrensis, the western treehole mosquito.
 The District's field technicians inspect all known sources of this species, but they may be very difficult to find, inspect and treat.
 In a wooded area there may be hundreds of hidden treeholes at many different heights.
 The District's laboratory conducts regular surveillance for Ae. sierrensis in its routine adult mosquito trapping.

 Malaria is a mosquito-borne infectious disease, caused by a protozoan parasite and transmitted to people primarily by Anopheline mosquitoes.
-In Sacramento and Yolo Counties, there are two species that can transmit the malaria parasite: Anopheles freeborni (the western malaria mosquito) and An. punctipennis (the woodland malaria mosquito).
+In Sacramento and Yolo Counties, there are two species that can transmit the malaria parasite: An. freeborni (the western malaria mosquito) and An. punctipennis (the woodland malaria mosquito).
 Malaria cases are reported to the District by the Sacramento and Yolo County Health and Human Services Departments.
 After receiving the report, the District laboratory responds by trapping mosquitoes in the area surrounding each malaria case.
 The captured mosquitoes are then brought to the laboratory for identification, and all female Anopheline mosquitoes are tested for malaria parasites.
-In 2020 there were no malaria cases reported to the District.
+In 2021, the District received nine reported malaria cases, and in all of them the person had traveled outside of the United States.
+After the initial discovery of each malaria case and subsequent trapping and testing of any Anopheline mosquitoes captured, there was no evidence of additional transmission.

-Dengue, chikungunya, and zika are also diseases caused by viruses transmitted to people by mosquitoes, specifically the invasive species; Aedes aegypti and Ae. albopictus.
+Dengue, chikungunya, and zika are also diseases caused by viruses transmitted to people by mosquitoes, specifically the invasive species; Ae. aegypti and Ae. albopictus.
 Whenever the District receives a report of a case, the laboratory initiates trapping for any of these invasive Aedes species around the reported location.
-One dengue case and one zika case were reported to the District by the Sacramento County Health and Human Services Departments in January of 2020 and both were related to travel outside of the United States.
+Five dengue cases were reported to the District by the Sacramento County Health and Human Services Departments and all were related to travel outside of the United States.
 There were no mosquitoes of concern trapped near these reported cases.